conduktor/conduktor-docs/docs/platform/get-started/configuration/cortex.md

 | `PROMETHEUS_ROOT_LOG_LEVEL`                   | Prometheus log level                                                                                     | false     | string | `info`                  | `1.18.0` |

 :::tip
-Cortex [configuration](https://cortexmetrics.io/docs/configuration/configuration-file/) can be overrided completly by mounting a YAML file into path `/opt/override-configs/cortex.yaml`.
-You can also change the path location using `CORTEX_OVERRIDE_CONFIG_FILE` environment variable.
+Cortex [configuration](https://cortexmetrics.io/docs/configuration/configuration-file/) can be overridden completely by mounting a YAML file into path `/opt/override-configs/cortex.yaml`.
+You can also change the path location using the `CORTEX_OVERRIDE_CONFIG_FILE` environment variable.
-This is not possible yet for Alert Manager and Prometheus.
+This is not currently available for Alert Manager and Prometheus.
 :::

-Typically, in docker compose it would look like this:
+In a docker compose it may look like the below:
 ````yaml
 version: '3.8'
 services: